Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ## Setting up the ML-Agents Toolkit within Unity

-In order to use the ML-Agents toolkit within Unity, you need to change a few Unity settings.
+In order to use the ML-Agents toolkit within Unity, you first need to change a few Unity settings.

 1. Launch Unity